Telstra prevails in ‘metadata’ case

 Telstra has won a court case that could potentially have seen the telco forced to hand over significant amounts of data to individual customers when requested.

-For now, Telstra will not have to hand over all of the data it retains that is linked to an individual’s mobile service when access to that data is requested by the relevant customer, after the Full Federal Court dismissed an appeal by the Australian Privacy Commissioner.
+For now, Telstra will not have to hand over to a customer who requests it all of the data it retains that is linked to an individual’s use of its mobile services, after the Full Federal Court dismissed an appeal by the Australian Privacy Commissioner.

 The commissioner sought to undo a decision by the Administrative Appeals Tribunal, which ruled that certain mobile network data held by Telstra in relation to an individual’s mobile service does not constitute “personal information” about an individual.